johsteffens/beth/doc/bcore/btcl.md

 # Built-in Functions

 Built-in functions are available by the names listed in the table below.
-They are exportable as unary operator.
+They are exportable as operator.

 |Name|Description|Type Name|Exportable|
 |:---|:---|----|----|